Kaon-induced production of strange hidden-charm molecular pentaquarks $P^\Lambda_{\psi s}$ from proton: Numerical Result

 \subsection{Cross section for $J^P=1/2^-$ in energy region $[4250-4380]$~MeV}

 The calculation without coupling effects suggests the presence of a bound state originating from the $\Xi_c\bar{D}$ interaction, corresponding to $P^{\Lambda}_{\psi s}(4338)$.
-As shown in Fig.~\ref{mix16}, after accounting for coupled-channel effects, the state acquires a small width.
+As shown in Fig.4, after including coupled-channel effects, the state acquires a small imaginary part corresponding to a width of about 5 MeV, consistent with the LHCb observation~\cite{LHCb:2022ogu}.
 When the cutoff parameter $\Lambda$ increases, the pole shifts leftward along the real axis, and the pole near the $\Xi_c\bar{D}$ threshold becomes more prominent.

 Below $4338$ MeV, there are only two channels, the $\Lambda J/\psi$ and the $\Lambda_c\bar{D}_s$, that we need to consider.
 From the calculation results of the scattering cross section, regardless of the value of the parameter, the scattering cross section in the $\Lambda J/\psi$ channel is very small and almost undetectable.
 The scattering cross section results in the $\Lambda_c\bar{D}_s$ channel show a swing structure occurring around $4340$ MeV at all cuoffs of 1.04, 1.14 and 1.24~GeV.
 This is due to the pole near the $\Xi_c\bar{D}$ threshold, which corresponds to $P^{\Lambda}_{\psi s}(4338)$, with interference from the background of other interactions.